-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) The hazardous chemical is taken to be first supplied to a workplace if the supply is the first supply of the hazardous chemical to the workplace for 5 years. - (3) The person must ensure that the current safety data sheet for the hazardous chemical is readily accessible to- - (a) a worker who is involved in using, handling or storing the hazardous chemical at the workplace, and - (b) an emergency service worker, or anyone else, who is likely to be exposed to the hazardous chemical at the workplace.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (2) The hazardous chemical is taken to be first supplied to a workplace if the supply is the first supply of the hazardous chemical to the workplace for 5 years. - (3) The person must ensure that the current safety data sheet for the hazardous chemical is readily accessible to- - (a) a worker who is involved in using, handling or storing the hazardous chemical at the workplace, and

-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units.
+(b) an emergency service worker, or anyone else, who is likely to be exposed to the hazardous chemical at the workplace.

-- (4) Subclauses (1) and (3) do not apply to a hazardous chemical that- - (a) is in transit, or - (b) if the person conducting the business or undertaking at the workplace is a retailer-is- - (i) a consumer product, and - (ii) intended for supply to other premises, or - (c) is a consumer product and it is reasonably foreseeable that the hazardous chemical will be used at the workplace only in- - (i) quantities that are consistent with household use, and - (ii) a way that is consistent with household use, and - (iii) a way that is incidental to the nature of the work carried out by a worker using the hazardous chemical. - (5) In the circumstances referred to in subclause (4), the person must ensure that sufficient information about the safe use, handling and storage of the hazardous chemical is readily accessible to- - (a) a worker at the workplace, and - (b) an emergency service worker, or anyone else, who is likely to be exposed to the hazardous chemical at the workplace.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units. - (4) Subclauses (1) and (3) do not apply to a hazardous chemical that- - (a) is in transit, or - (b) if the person conducting the business or undertaking at the workplace is a retailer-is- - (i) a consumer product, and - (ii) intended for supply to other premises, or - (c) is a consumer product and it is reasonably foreseeable that the hazardous chemical will be used at the workplace only in- - (i) quantities that are consistent with household use, and - (ii) a way that is consistent with household use, and - (iii) a way that is incidental to the nature of the work carried out by a worker using the hazardous chemical. - (5) In the circumstances referred to in subclause (4), the person must ensure that sufficient information about the safe use, handling and storage of the hazardous chemical is readily accessible to- - (a) a worker at the workplace, and - (b) an emergency service worker, or anyone else, who is likely to be exposed to the hazardous chemical at the workplace.

-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units. - (6) The person must ensure that the current safety data sheet for the hazardous chemical is readily accessible to a person at the workplace if the person- - (a) is likely to be affected by the hazardous chemical, and - (b) asks for the safety data sheet.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units. - (6) The person must ensure that the current safety data sheet for the hazardous chemical is readily accessible to a person at the workplace if the person- - (a) is likely to be affected by the hazardous chemical, and - (b) asks for the safety data sheet.

-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units.